aimux docs

 • aimux.json - app-managed runtime preferences

-• aimux-sessions.json - session catalog and per-session snapshots
+• aimux-sessions.json - workspace catalog and per-workspace snapshots

 • aimux-snippets.json - snippet catalog